datacarpentry/image-processing/episodes/03-skimage-images.md

 ![](fig/board-coordinates.jpg){alt='Whiteboard coordinates'}

 Note that the coordinates in the preceding image are specified in *(cx, ry)* order.
-Now if our entire whiteboard image is stored as an scikit-image image named `image`, we can create a new image of the selected region with a statement like this:
+Now if our entire whiteboard image is stored as a NumPy array named `image`, we can create a new image of the selected region with a statement like this:

 `clip = image[60:151, 135:481, :]`